 Mounting the Thetford C223-CS Cassette Toilet

 Now that the door is in place it is a simple task to mount the hook on the inside of the camper which latches the top of the toilet to the wall.
-From there I screwed down the bottom of the toilet via the 4 screw holes on the inside of the cassette’s holding area.
-This must be done from the outside of the camper using the access door.
+After placing the toilet move to the outside of the vehicle and screw down the bottom of the toilet via the 4 screw holes on the inside of the cassette’s holding area.

 Connecting the Water Lines